Error Handling

 Errors can be handled at three levels:

-- Workflow Level - Workflow-wide error policy
+- Rule Level - Rule-wide (workflow) error policy

 - Engine Level - Processing errors

-Task-Level Error Handling
+Action-Level Error Handling

 Stop on Error (Default)